wso2/docs-choreo-dev/en/docs/ipaas/micro-integrator/develop-integrations-with-integration-studio.md

 ![Environment Variables](../../assets/img/ipaas/integration-studio/env_variables.png){.cInlineImage-half}

-The Choreo DevOps Portal allows for greater flexibility in defining configurations and secrets for deployed integrations, as well as other component types, to meet more complex configuration requirements.
-Refer to the section on [Configurations and secrets](../../devops/devops-portal.md#configurations-and-secrets) for further details.
+Choreo's DevOps capabilities allow for greater flexibility in defining configurations and secrets for deployed integrations, as well as other component types, to meet more complex configuration requirements.
+Refer to the section on [Configurations and secrets](../../deploy/devops/configs-and-secrets) for further details.

 For a comprehensive list of parameters that can be configured as environment variables, please refer to the [WSO2 API Manager Documentation - Injecting Parameters - Supported parameters](https://apim.docs.wso2.com/en/latest/integrate/develop/injecting-parameters/#supported-parameters).